Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

-Pohela Boishakh: History, Celebration and Significance
+About Pohela Boishakh: History and Celebration

 Pohela Boisakh is an important festival for the Bengali community.
 This day is also known as Nobo Borso which means New Year.
 Like all traditional festivals, the Bengali New Year is considered to be an auspicious time for the community and is celebrated with great joy and exuberance.